FerreiraEnzoA/Porfolio/Proj1/README.md

 # <img src="../images/R.png" alt="R" width="50"/> Project 1: Piauí Economic Analysis <br />
 This project was inspired by an academic work required by Economic Analysis Methods discipline (CE242) of Economics major at University of Campinas (Brazil).
-Its purpose isn’t to analyze scientifically, but it goal is only to make this code open-source to further analysis.
+Its purpose isn’t to analyze scientifically, but it aim is only to make this code open-source to further analysis.

 Special thanks to Bruno Negreiros for coding with me and Professor Ivette Luna for mentoring us in CE242.